Rat Terrier exercise & Fitness Guide

 How much exercise does a Rat Terrier need?
 Activity recommendations for this small high-energy terrier breed.

-With a typical weight of 10-25 lbs and lifespan of 12-18 yrs, the Rat Terrier requires thoughtful care tailored to their specific breed characteristics.
+Size 10-25 lbs and expected lifespan 12-18 yrs; the Rat Terrier comes with enough breed-specific nuance that getting oriented to it early is worth the effort.
 Whether you are researching the Rat Terrier for the first time or deepening your knowledge as a current owner, the breed's terrier lineage is the foundation for understanding their needs.

 Health Predisposition Summary: Rat Terriers show higher-than-average incidence of luxating patella, hip dysplasia, allergies based on breed health database data.
 Individual risk depends on lineage, environment, and care.
 Work with your vet to determine which screenings are appropriate at each life stage.